 In 1991, James Gosling of Sun Microsystems created Java.
 Sun Microsystems wrote software for many different devices.
 Eventually, re-compiling or restructuring code to run on various CPU architectures became too time-consuming.

-Fun Fact: The founding team had a hard time thinking of a good name for their project, and while out for coffee, decided to name the language after their coffee.
+The founding team had a hard time thinking of a good name for their project, and while out for coffee, decided to name the language after their coffee.

 Java is a general-purpose programming language that allows developers to run code on any device.
 It compiles code into Java-specific byte code, then the Java Virtual Machine (JVM) converts that byte code into machine compatible code.
 Because it compiles code in this way, Java becomes completely cross-platform.
 This is a major contributing factor to Java’s success.

 Java rose quickly to fame and adoption mostly due to its cross-platform nature and object-oriented programming (OOP) pattern.
 OOP was and remains popular due to the ability to reuse code and think about entities within a program as hierarchies of types.
-Java is a king of the OOP design pattern.
+Java is the king of the OOP design pattern.
 It requires that everything in the program be a class, even the main function!

 - Optional semi-colon line endings

 - Objects and classes but with limited encapsulation

 - Not seen as competition because web development was “not serious development”

 - Monopolizing browser programming, again, because other projects didn’t see browser scripting as a serious programming